lynxoskar/data_mesh/presentation.md

 ### Culture Mind shift

-*'It's important to note that data mesh adoption is an evolving process.
-While the technology is largely available, the greater challenge lies in the cultural and organizational shifts required to implement a successful data mesh.
-Many organizations are taking an incremental approach, starting with specific data products and gradually expanding their mesh over time'*
+*'Data Mesh adoption is an evolving process.
+While the technology is largely available, the greater challenge lies in the cultural and organizational shifts required for successful implementation.
+Many organizations are taking an incremental approach, starting with specific data products and gradually expanding their mesh over time.'*

 --